0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 ```
 [![50](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/50.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/50.PNG)

-so we need first to know that the question asks for FileVersionInfo.InternalName Property which include string vlaue which holds The internal name of the file.
-If none exists, this property will contain the original name of the file without the extension. so we can find that with using Resource Hacker. then after we go to Resource Hacker and upload `file.None.0xffffba033f565910.dat` to it then we go to the Version Info Section which holds tha internal name that we need then we will find it.
+So we need first to know that the question asks for FileVersionInfo.InternalName Property includes a string value that holds The internal name of the file.
+If none exists, this property will contain the file's original name without the extension.
+So we can find that by using Resource Hacker.
+After we go to Resource Hacker and upload `file.None.0xffffba033f565910.dat` to it, we go to the Version Info Section, which holds the internal name we need.
+Then, we will find it.

 [![51](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/51.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/51.PNG)

 Flag : <span style="color: #909090">calimalimodumator.exe</span>

-# #32	Analyzing the ransomware file. what is the API used to get the geographical location?
+# #32	Analyzing the ransomware file.
+What is the API used to get the geographical location?

-we can solve this questions by using the great tool made by my friend Abdelrahman Nasr (T1m3-m4ch1n3) ❤️ which is used for doing a basic static analysis to a PE file with a colorful CLI that i like alot :D. then after we pass the exe to it will extract the APIs from it then we can get our answer.
+We can solve these questions using the great tool by my friend Abdelrahman Nasr (T1m3-m4ch1n3) ❤️ which is used for a basic static analysis of a PE file with a colorful CLI I like a lot:D. then after we pass the exe to it will extract the APIs from it, we can get our answer.

 [![52](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/52.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/52.PNG)